sbigaret/electre_diviz/README.rst

 License
 -------

-This software is provided under MIT License.
+This software is provided under the MIT License.
 For details, please refer to the file ``LICENSE`` located in the main directory.